What Does it Take to Be an Immigration and Customs Inspector?

 What Skills Do You Need to Work as an Immigration & Customs Inspector?

-When polled, Immigration and Customs Inspectors say the following skills are most frequently used in their jobs:
+Immigration and Customs Inspectors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.